Classroom Response Systems (“Clickers”)

 - The teacher makes “on the fly” instructional choices in response to the bar chart by, for example, leading students in a discussion of the merits of each answer choice or asking students to discuss the question in small groups.

-- Clickers in Action – In this short video, Dee Silverthron of the University of Texas explains how she uses clickers in her vertebrate physiology course.
+- Clickers in Action – In this short video, Russell James from the University of Georgia explains how he uses clickers in the classroom.

 - Clicker Technology – This short video from the PressWestern Project at the University of Western Ontario provides a little more information about clicker technology.

 The Vanderbilt Center for Teaching has decided to use the term “classroom response system” to describe this technology.
 The term “audience response system” is another popular term, but some faculty see that term as implying that students are passive members of an audience, which runs counter to their use of this technology in getting students actively engaged with course material during class.
 The term “personal response system” is also popular, but we have decided not to use it, since it happens to be the brand name of a particular vendor’s system.
 “Student response system” is also a useful term, but it doesn’t highlight the use of these systems in the classroom and could refer to an online response system of some kind.